 It is very common for machine learning functions to include binary inputs.
 For this reason we discuss how to extend IG to handle some dichotomous variables and then compare it to the other methods, especially KS.
 Simply extending the domain of $f$ for such variables from $\{0,1\}$ to $[0,1]$ is easy to do and it avoids the exponential cost that some more principled choices have.
-We find in some deletion and insertion tests that KS has better performance than IG but by a quite small amount that makes IG attractive for intensive explorations.